pulkomandy/c.vim/README.md

 How to use it
 -------------

-Put c.vim in your vim after/syntax/ directory.
+Put c.vim and cpp.vim in your vim after/syntax/ directory.
 That's all.

 This script uses the standard colors for highlighting (mainly cType) so you keep all your colorscheme and customizations when you install it.